fluescher/blog.florianluescher.ch/_drafts/2017-08-01-reinforcement-learning.md

 # {'[1, 0, -1, -1, 0, 0, 0, 1, 0]': 0.5070510416675937, '[1, -1, -1, 1, 1, -1, 0, 1, 0]': 0.45, ...
 {% endhighlight %}

-After training you can see that we trained our tabular value function so that some states have a better value than other.
+After training you can see that we trained our tabular value function so that some states have a better value than others.
 And if we put that all together we can first train our model and after that run a couple of games against our *random_policy*:

 {% highlight python %}
 policy = ValuePolicy()